slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "A great reason to buy instead of renting is that you get to fire your landlord."
 "Understanding economics means continually asking, «But at what cost?»" (...)
 "Every generation has to learn the lesson of inflation firsthand." (...)
-"Diversification is a hedge against a lack of knowledge."
+"Diversification is a hedge against a lack of knowledge." (...)
+"The best investors have no use for spreadsheets."
 -- Naval Ravikant [1974]*

-> *"Gold is money.
-Everything else is credit."
--- J.P.
-Morgan*

 > *"Money just comes to me because I know where to stand."
--- Chelsea Lazkani*

-> *"Are you placing enough interesting, freakish, long shot, weirdo bets?"
--- Tom Peters*
+-- ChelseaLazkani@x*

 ### On investment comfort zone